prometheus/prometheus/docs/configuration/configuration.md

 instance it is running on should have at least read-only permissions to the compute resources.
-If running outside of GCE make sure to create an appropriate service account and place the credential file in one of the expected locations. create a target group for every app that has at least one healthy task.
+If running outside of GCE make sure to create an appropriate service account and place the credential file in one of the expected locations.

 ### `<hetzner_sd_config>`